brendandburns/designing-distributed-systems-labs/2. Serving Patterns/2.2. Decorator Function/README.md

 ## 5. Conclusion

-In this labyouwe learned how to create a Python (or JavaScript) function and deploy it as a Function-as-a-Service (Faas) in Kubeless within Kubernetes on Azure Container Services (AKS).
+In this lab you learned how to create a Python (or JavaScript) function and deploy it as a Function-as-a-Service (Faas) in Kubeless within Kubernetes on Azure Kubernetes Services (AKS).

 You also learned how to use the Decorator pattern to create a Decorator function that extends the behavior of a Main function.